dssg/MLinPractice/README.md

     and handling of the data, the only way to truly understand how well your model works is by testing it in the field.
-Generally, you’re concerned not only with its predictiveness but the actual ability of the model to help the program achieve its policy goals, such as improving outcomes among the population it serves.
+Generally, you’re concerned not only with its predictiveness but the actual ability of the model to help the program achieve its goals, such as improving outcomes among the population it serves.
 Typically, this involves working closely with business owners to develop a field trial using either randomization or non-experimental methods depending on